HeadHunter4621/HeadHunter4621.github.io/_pages/singers/suigin-koora.md

 ---

 ![image-right](/assets/images/singer-icons/Koora-Icon.png){: .align-right}
 This is my flagship voicebank, Suigin Koora!
 It uses my voice and I think it has a very good tone and strength.
-It will be released very soon!
+It is now available for download!

 I have made (and will continue to make) so many voicebanks with my voice, since (obviously) I am the most available to myself.
 I use my voice to test all the types of reclist I use before recording with friends, that way I can make any edits if needed.

 The 1.0 CVVC version is the first voicebank that I ever made, so it is very bad.
 I am allowing it for download mainly for archival purposes.